marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 Marco Fagiani
-August 17st, 2020
+January 20st, 2020

 ## I. Definition
 ### Project Overview
 Investment firms, hedge funds and even individuals have been using financial models to better understand market behavior and make profitable investments and trades.
 A wealth of  information is available in the form of historical stock prices and company performance data, suitable for machine learning algorithms to process.

 The goal of this project is to build a stock price predictor that takes daily trading data over a certain date range as input, and outputs projected estimates for given query dates.
+The selected model should guarantee a percentage error of the prediction (in the training phase) lower than the 5%.
 Note that the inputs will contain multiple metrics, such as opening price (Open), highest price the stock traded at (High), how many stocks were traded (Volume) and closing price adjusted for stock splits and dividends (Adjusted Close); this system only needs to predict the Adjusted Close price.

-**TODO**
+In summary the project is divided in three main parts:

+- data retrieving;
+- data modeling;
-- add visualization
+-  data visualization.

-#####

-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:

-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_
+The data retrieving is taking care of collect data from trusted source, clean them, combine with previous data and make them available to consumption of the others parts.

+The data modeling's main task is to perform analysis and to produce the model that will be used to predict the market returns for different time spans.
+This part is mainly developed to be run on demand by the user to update the models, using the same hyper-parameters as well as to provide all the methods to investigate and explore other solutions.

+Finally, the data visualization part provides a dashboard for the user to display historical data as well as the predictions achieved using up-to-date data.

 ### Problem Statement

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_
+In order to produce any model the first step required is the collection of the data that will be used.
+Once a trusted source is selected the data must be analyzed to understand any issues within the data itself.
+Common problems are the presence of gaps in the data, fields reporting the same constant value, or fields with missing data.
+Moreover, begin the main goal to provide up-to-date prediction, the data must be updated with newest one on daily basis, avoiding the download of the whole required range every time.

+Aiming to produce a prediction of the future returns for different time spans, one thing to understand is the amount o data to be used, especially to train the model.
+Few data will produce a model with both poor performance and not representing the general phenomena, but only a specific path in the data.
+On the other hand, using the maximum amount of data available, without a proper split in train and test sets, could lead to produce poor performance (example, due to over-fitting the model on the training data), lack of specificity of the model as well as really long training times.
+Moreover, the extraction of meaningful features is another important step.
+Select the right feature, even just dropping of the original one, can help to reduce the number of used data (thus a faster training phase), as well as pointing to the development of features that maximize the knowledge.

+Finally, the results must be presented to the final user, in yet comprehensive but understandable manner.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+In this project have been adopted 3 metrics: mean squared error (MSE), mean absolute error (MAE) and mean absolute percentage error.
+Defined as:

+$$
+MSE = \frac{1}{n} \sum^{n}_{i=1} (y_i - \hat{y}_i)^2\\
+MAE = \frac{\sum^{n}_{i=1} |y_i - \hat{y}_i|}{n}\\
+MAPE = \frac{1}{n}\sum^{n}_{i=1}|\frac{y_i - \hat{y}_i}{y_i}|
+$$
+where, given a time-series $Y$ of $n$ elements, $y_i$ is the i-th actual value and $\hat{y}_i$ is the corresponding predicted value.

+The MSE and the MAE are metrics commonly used to measure the regression performance, and thus have been kept to have a wide pool of metrics to perform the models evaluation.
+The MAPE has been selected because the target of the project is to select a model capable to achieve a prediction percentage error lower than 5%.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration

-According to latest Investopedia the (Top Stocks for August 2020)[https://www.investopedia.com/top-stocks-4581225] are:
+The project has been performed over the following set of stocks:

 - Best Value Stocks
   - NRG Energy Inc. ([NRG](https://www.investopedia.com/markets/quote?tvwidgetsymbol=NRG))